How to: Read an EOB.

 Provider: Provider(s) who billed for the service

-Description: Describes the service or procedure provided
+Services received: Describes the services or procedure you received

 Can I stop getting paper statements?